SaxxonPike/NextLevelSeven/README.md

 A class library for parsing and manipulating HL7 v2 messages, designed to be fast and easy to use.
 There's a few things you should know:

-1. This library targets Microsoft .NET Framework version 4.6.
-This means you'll need at least Windows Vista with Service Pack 2.
+1. This library targets Microsoft .NET Framework version 4.5 or .NET Standard 2.0
-	- It can theoretically be reworked to use version 4, which is XP compatible, if you remove references to `IReadOnlyList`, but this has not and will not be tested)
 1. This project is not affiliated with Health Level Seven International, the developers and maintainers of the HL7 v2 standard
 	- Their website is located at